KIA NIRO EV AT BUSAN MOTOR SHOW

 Kilometer Driving Range

-Kia Motors has revealed its new Niro EV at the 2018 Busan International Motor Show today in Korea.
+Kia has revealed its new Niro EV at the 2018 Busan International Motor Show today in Korea.
 With a range of 380 kilometers (236 miles)*, the all-electric Niro EV combines driving enjoyment with eye-catching design, and crossover utility with a zero-emissions powertrain.

-In addition to the Niro EV, Kia Motors also unveiled two other vehicles at the Busan International Motor Show.
+In addition to the Niro EV, Kia also unveiled two other vehicles at the Busan International Motor Show.
 The Kia SP Concept – first unveiled at the 2018 AutoExpo in India – makes its Korean debut, and hints at Kia’s future SUV design vision.
 The Kia Stinger GT Wide Body also makes its Korean debut, following its introduction at the 2017 SEMA show in Las Vegas in the USA.

-Han-Woo Park, President and CEO of Kia Motors Corporation, commented: “The Niro EV will be Kia’s second globally-sold electric vehicle, following the immensely popular Soul EV.
+Han-Woo Park, President and CEO of Kia Corporation, commented: “The Niro EV will be Kia’s second globally-sold electric vehicle, following the immensely popular Soul EV.
 It demonstrates the progress Kia has made in delivering comfortable, practical and fun-to-drive vehicles that lead the way in zero-emissions driving.”

 Following the Busan Motor Show, the Niro EV will go on sale in Korea during the second half of 2018, and will be introduced to other markets in due course.